-Mr. Fang Gongyu (方功宇), aged 58, was appointed as Director on 23 March 2018 and was re-designated as executive Director on 7 June 2018.
-Mr. Fang is also the Chairman and had also been the CEO.
-Mr. Fang resigned as the CEO on 4 February 2022 and remains as an executive Director and the Chairman.
+Mr. Fang Gongyu (方功宇), aged 59, was appointed as Director on 23 March 2018 and was re-designated as executive Director on 7 June 2018.
+Mr. Fang is also the Chairman and the CEO.
+Mr. Fang had resigned as the CEO on 4 February 2022 and remained as an executive Director and the Chairman.
+Mr. Fang has been re-appointed as the CEO with effect from 3 October 2022.
 He has been serving as a supervisor at Gingko Asset Management since August 2002 and the chairman of the board at Yinxing College since April 2004 and is responsible for the overall management, strategic planning and business development of the Group.